arnold on Apr 07, 2023

 The stream in now created and we need to install this into our website.
 We will install it into our website easily by using Google Tag Manager.
 Click the option on the screen and click “Install Manually.”
 Then copy the code in the box.

 Navigate back to your Google Tag Manager page.
 In your Workspace select ADD A NEW TAG.

 On the next screen give your tag a name.
 We are creating a Google Analytics 4 Configuration tag so that is how I named the tag.
 Once you name the tag click on CHOOSE A TAG TYPE TO BEGIN SETUP as shown below.

-Then select Google Analytics: GA4 Configuration as shown below.
+Then select Google Tag as shown below.